Karns City Area School District

 Karn City Area School District is a public school district in Butler County, Clarion County, and Armstrong County, Pennsylvania.
-The district serves the boroughs of Chicora, Fairview, Karns City, Petrolia, and Bruin and the townships of Parker, Fairview, and Donegal in Butler County, the townships of Perry, Sugarcreek, and Bradys Bend in Armstrong County, and the borough of East Brady and Brady Township in Clarion County.
-There are two K-6 elementary schools- Chicora and Sugarcreek Elementaries, as well as Karns City Junior-Senior High School.
+The district serves the boroughs of Chicora, Fairview, Karns City, Petrolia, and Bruin, and the townships of Parker, Fairview, and Donegal in Butler County, the townships of Perry, Sugarcreek, and Bradys Bend in Armstrong County, and the borough of East Brady and Brady Township in Clarion County.
+There is one K–6 elementary school- Karns City Area Elementary, as well as Karns City Area Junior/Senior High School.
 The district encompasses approximately 125 sqmi.
 According to 2000 federal census data, it serves a resident population of 10,720.